conda-forge/conda-forge.github.io/docs/user/transitioning_from_defaults.md

----
-title: "Transitionning from Anaconda's default packages"
+# Transitioning from Anaconda's default packages
----

 Users wishing to transition from Anaconda's default channel should do so with care so as not to break their working environments.
 The first thing to realize